 In the Yungdrung Bön tradition, there is a group of five yidam deities from the Father Tantra who embody the Enlightened Body, Speech, Mind, Quality and Activity of the Enlightened Lord Tönpa Shenrap Miwoche.
-This group of five yidam deities is collectively known as the Sé Khar Chok Nga, The Five Supreme Embodiments, or literally The Five Divine Citadels.
+This group of five yidam deities is collectively known as the Sé Khar Chok Nga, The Five Supreme Embodiments, or literally The Five Divine Fortresses.

 The yidam deity, Walsé Ngampa is the embodiment of Enlightened Body.
 He is dark blue with nine heads and eighteen arms with which he holds various weapons for subduing obstacles.
 The main ritual text for this deity is entitled, “Stages of Practice for Walsé” which was composed by the great sage Drenpa Namkha.
 His consort has the peaceful nature of the enlightened Great Mother Satrik Érsang and is known as Ngammo Yumchen Tröpé Taktenma.
 Her body is dark green.

 The yidam deity, Lhagö Thokpa, is the embodiment of Enlightened Speech.
 He is dark blue with four heads and ten arms with which he holds various weapons for subduing obstacles.
 This yidam is not widely practiced at present.
 His consort has the nature of Sipé Gyalmo and is known as Jangnak Tröma.
 Her body is dark green and she has blue turquoise-colored hair.